Calvary Chapel Fort Lauderdale

 In addition to its main campus, CCFL has nine regional campus locations, also in Florida: Plantation, Hollywood, Boca Raton, Florida Keys (Tavernier), West Boca, Boynton Beach, Naples, North Lauderdale, Midtown (Wilton Manors), and a new campus in North Miami (Miami Gardens) planned for opening in Fall 2018.
-Combined, these nine regional locations minister to over 25,000 on a weekly basis via video simulcast.
+Combined, these nine regional locations minister to over 25,000 people on a weekly basis via video simulcast.

 History

 In 1980, a 24-year-old Bob Coy left the Las Vegas music industry to become an associate pastor in that city's Calvary Chapel.
-Five years later, Coy headed to South Florida, and founded Calvary Chapel Fort Lauderdale.
+Five years later, Coy headed to South Florida and founded Calvary Chapel Fort Lauderdale.

-As years went on, CCFL's location changed from on the Fort Lauderdale beach, to a funeral home, a storefront behind Albertsons, and a warehouse.
+As years went on, CCFL's location changed from the Fort Lauderdale beach to a funeral home, a storefront behind Albertsons, and a warehouse.

 In 1999, CCFL relocated to a 75 acre tract of land formerly owned by Harris Corporation, which now has a 3,800 seat sanctuary, children and youth ministries, and includes a skateboard park.

 In October 2003, CCFL sued Broward County for $1 for its initial refusal to allow the church to display a large cross and sign reading "Jesus is the reason for the season" in a 2 mi holiday lights attraction at Tradewinds Park in Coconut Creek, which drew around 250,000 visitors each year.
 Calvary won the suit the next month and was allowed to display the message.

 In April 2014, Senior Pastor Bob Coy resigned after confessing to an admitted struggle with adultery and an addiction to pornography.
-The following month, Doug Sauder was nominated to take Coy's place, and then confirmed by the board of directors to be the new lead pastor for Calvary Chapel Fort Lauderdale.
+The following month, Doug Sauder was nominated to take Coy's place, and then confirmed by the board of directors as the new lead pastor for Calvary Chapel Fort Lauderdale.
 In response to the nomination, the church body and those familiar with Pastor Doug Sauder's spiritual character and competency responded with unanimous support and enthusiasm.

+In November 2018, CBS News listed Calvary Chapel Fort Lauderdale as the 17th largest megachurch in the United States with about 18,521 weekly visitors and reportedly 30,000 members.